Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

   - 10 x 20 board
 - int score
 - Tetrimino hold
-    - This is the piece that will be held .
+    - This is the piece that will be held.
 - boolean canHold
     - Checks if you have already used hold.
 - LinkedList<Tetrimino> bag